axelhahn/php-abstract-dbo/docs/50_Classes/10_pdo-db.class.php.md

 ### showErrors()

 If an error occurs you automatically can display the error message and details.
+This is a helper feature for development environment only.

-In your development environment You can enable debugging while initializing the database object with the subkey `showerrors`.
+You can enable debugging globally while initializing the database object with the subkey `showerrors`.

-During runtime you can use to enable or disable the debug output.
+During runtime you can use to enable or disable the debug output with showErrors().

 After enbabling it and an error occurs you see messages with red text on yellow background between your own output.

 !!! warning "Warning"
-    An error can show details of your database.<br>
+    An error can show details of your database.
     In production environments set it to false only!

 Hint: